deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 redirect_from: modelserver
 ---

-# Machine Learning Server for Inference in Production
+# Machine Learning Server for Inference in Production (Linux, Windows, Hadoop)

 Deeplearning4j serves machine-learning models for inference in production using the free community edition of SKIL, the [Skymind Intelligence Layer](https://skymind.ai/products).
 This embeddable AI model server acts as an embeddable machine-learning backend for other software solutions, ranging from [RPA](./robotic-process-automation-rpa.html) to ticket processing.